Animal & Plant Health Protection

 What can you do to protect the Nebraska wheat industry?

 USDA requires that harvest equipment be cleaned before it leaves a quarantined area.
 However, the USDA quarantine was issued after most of the harvest in Archer, Baylor, Throckmorton, and Young counties was complete.
 Some custom harvesters who worked the area may not know about the quarantine.
 A producer can help stem the spread of Karnal bunt by asking where the custom harvester has been and if the equipment has been properly cleaned.
 Custom harvesters are expected to enter Nebraska with equipment that has been properly cleaned.

-Karnal Bunt sampling occurred in July.
-A total of 82 - four pound wheat samples were pulled in 35 counties, based on the 2011 National Karnal Bunt Survey Protocol.
-All samples were sent to the National Karnal Bunt Lab in Olney, TX for analysis.
-All samples were negative for Karnal Bunt.
+Karnal Bunt sampling occurred in July 2013.
+A total of 80, four-pound wheat samples were pulled in 36 counties, based on the 2013 National Karnal Bunt Survey Protocol.
+All samples were sent to the National Karnal Bunt Lab in Phoenix, Arizona, for analysis.
+All samples tested negative for Karnal Bunt.